caninanir/CS210-Fall-2024/README.md

 - `data/`: Contains data files.
 - `scripts/`: Python scripts used for analysis.
 - `figures/`: Visualizations generated from the analysis.
-- `README.md`: Project description and plan.
+- `README.md`: Project description and report.

 ---